On the Impact of Electromagnetic Interference and Inter-RIS Reflections in Indoor Factory Local 6G Networks: Introduction

-The structure of this paper is as follows.
+The rest of the paper is structured as follows.
 Section~\ref{sec:RelatedWorks} summarizes the related work in the literature.
-Section~\ref{sec:systemModel} introduces the system and channel models, together with the analytical expressions used in the simulation scenarios.
-The system-level analysis under different interference conditions is presented in Section~\ref{sec:systemLevel}.
+Section~\ref{sec:systemModel} introduces the system and channel models, together with the formulated expressions used in the simulation scenarios.
+The system-level analysis under different interference conditions including asymptotic analysis is presented in Section~\ref{sec:systemLevel}.
 To address those interferences, an AO framework is proposed in Section~\ref{sec:AlternateOptimization}.
 Based on this framework, comprehensive system-level simulations are carried out in Section~\ref{sec:PerfEvalOpt} to assess the overall performance.
 Finally, conclusions are drawn in Section~\ref{sec:conc}.